-Here at IndulgeYourPet, we feel that “sometimes,” as American dog owners, we put a little too much emphasis on which dogs are “officially” recognized by the American Kennel Club (AKC) because while the AKC is certainly a fine organization, “sometimes” they’re a bit slow in recognizing a particular dog breed.
+Here at IndulgeYourPet, we feel that “sometimes,” as American dog owners, we put a little too much emphasis on which dogs are “officially” recognized by the American Kennel Club (AKC) because while the AKC is undoubtedly a fine organization, “sometimes” they’re a bit slow in identifying a particular dog breed.

 Dogo Argentino Dog Breed Fast Facts